CyberVisionStudio/quadremesher-1.3-blender5-compat/README.md

 - This repository only contains a small compatibility patch on top of the original GPL-licensed code; it is **not** an official Exoside release.
   Please check Exoside's website for the latest official version.

+## Disclaimer
+This is an unofficial, community-made compatibility patch, provided "as is" with no warranty.
+Use at your own risk.